Hurricanes Rally in Season Opener

 The five minute overtime would produce high drama but no goals to go along with both teams.
 After going 65 minutes in play, the season opener would be decided in a shootout, prompting the 18,680 in attendance to be in a frenzy.
 On the very first attempt for Carolina, Hamilton would secure the only score in the entire shootout.
 Mrazek would play lights out, redeeming himself from earlier in the game.The score would read 4-3 as the Canes rallied to beat the Canadiens in front of a sellout crowd in Raleigh.

-As the Canes start their season off with a win, they face the Washington Capitals away on Saturday the fifth and the Tampa Bay Lighting in Raleigh the very next day.
-As for now, Carolina looked impressive in victory, however mistakes linger as a new NHL season begins for the Raleigh club.
+As the Canes start their season off with a win, they face the Washington Capitals away on Saturday the fifth and the Tampa Bay Lightning in Raleigh the very next day.
+As for now, Carolina looked impressive in victory, however, mistakes linger as a new NHL season begins for the Raleigh club.

 Stars of the Game: